Japan–Russia relations: Soviet era (1917–1991)

 Relations between the Communist takeover in 1917 and the collapse of Communism in 1991 tended to be hostile.
 Japan had sent troops to counter the Bolshevik presence in Russia's Far East during the Russian Civil War, but left without any gains.

 Relations were tense in the 1930s, as Japan took full control of Manchuria in 1931 and made war on China in 1937.
 Moscow favored China.
 The Russians defeated Japan at the bloody Nomonhan Incident in 1939.
 Japanese leaders decided to avoid any war with the USSR and instead turned south against Britain, the Netherlands and the United States.
+As a result, Japan and Russia signed a non-aggression agreement on April 13, 1941.

+According to reports, some of the victims of Unit 731, a covert biological research united which conducted human experimentation, were Russians.
+Japan has yet to acknowledge the existence of the unit, as well as the Soviet victims.

-The USSR declared war on Japan in August 1945 invaded Japanese-controlled areas of Korea and Manchuria, swiftly capturing the defenders.
-Moscow kept POWs after the war in years of forced labor, a concern that heightened Japan's support of the anti-Soviet side of the Cold War.
+The USSR declared war on Japan in August 1945 and invaded Japanese-controlled areas of Korea and Manchuria, swiftly capturing the defenders.
+Moscow kept POWs after the war for years, using them for forced labor, a concern that heightened Japan's support of the anti-Soviet side of the Cold War.

 The U.S. had full control of the Occupation of Japan, to Moscow's annoyance.
 In response Moscow refused to sign the 1951 peace treaty.
 Therefore, the state of war between the Soviet Union and Japan technically existed until 1956, when it was ended by the Soviet–Japanese Joint Declaration of 1956.
 A formal peace treaty still has not been signed.
 The key stumbling block to improving relations between the Soviet Union and Japan in the post-war period has been the territorial dispute over the Kurils, which are known as the Northern Territories in Japan.

 After 1975, the Soviet Union began openly to warn that a Japanese peace treaty with China would jeopardize Soviet–Japan relations.
 The signing of the Sino-Japanese peace treaty in mid-1978 was a major setback to Japanese-Soviet relations.
 Moscow saw it as placing Tokyo with Washington and Beijing firmly in the anti-Soviet camp.
 Soviet actions served only to alarm and alienate the Japanese side.
 The 1980s Soviet military buildup in the Pacific was a case in point.